The-Coder-Kishor/iot-web-presentation/slides.md

 # Our Implementation

-In our implementation we have used a DHT11 sensor to collect the temperature and humidity values, a BMP180 sensor to collect the pressure values and a SDS sensor to collect the pm2.5 and pm10 values.
-We have also used a relay to control the fan and a servo motor to control the window.

-- 📝 **Data Collection** - focus on collecting data in the form of humidity, temperature, pressure, pm2.5 and pm10 values
-- 🛠 **Hackable** - allows the user to turn on or off the fan manually or setting it to automatic depending on user-modified thresholds
-- 🧑‍💻 **Developer Friendly** - all graphs and visualizations available on an online dashboard
-- 🤹 **Interactive** - modifiable dashboard built using Thingspeak REST api and Matlab Visualizations
+In our implementation we have used the following sensors:
+- two DHT11 sensor to collect the temperature and humidity values
+- BME280 sensor to collect the pressure values
+- SDS sensor to collect the pm2.5 and pm10 values.
+(It however stopped working after a few days)
+- We have used PC fans to control airflow, both the fans blow inside to increase the pressure.
+The fans given to us are unidirectional so we cannot decrease the pressure in the room by inverting the polarity.
+-
+- A Thingspeak MQTT server to save and receive data.

 <!--
 You can have `style` tag in markdown to override the style for the current page.